 LCU's regulatory equity (now called leverage) requirement is 5.00%.
+LCU's equity ratio is a measure of members' equity as a percentage of total assets.
 LCU aims to surpass its regulatory requirement by setting its own equity target at 8.00% and its policy minimum at 7.00%.
-LCU continues to build its equity position to ensure we can meet the growing needs of our growing membership.
-In 2019, LCU's equity ratio was 8.69% (2018-8.61%).
+LCU maintains a strong equity position to ensure we can meet the growing needs of our growing membership.
+In 2020, LCU's equity ratio was 8.41% (2019 - 8.69%) and experienced downward pressure from the rapid growth in member deposits and the financial effects of the COVID-19 pandemic.
 LCU also monitors its Risk Weighted Capital (RWC) which is a measure of assets and their specific levels of riskiness compared to LCU's equity reserves.
-RWC for 2019 was 13.68% (2018-12.97%), which was ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
-The increase in both of these measures is a result of LCU's strong financial comprehensive income.
+RWC for 2020 was 14.16% (2019 - 13.68%), which was ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
+LCU's RWC increased in 2020 for two reasons: 1) LCU's increased assets in 2020 were primarily invested into low-risk term deposits and 2) LCU recorded a net profit during the year.

-When comparing LCU's equity to assets we can validate our success in 2019 by continuing to build our capital position.
-LCU's assets experienced significant growth at 6.48% and our equity growth at 7.70% was able to exceed our asset growth.
-This strong equity position allowed LCU to pay patronage of \$175,000 to members on February 13, 2020 (February 21, 2019 - \$150,000).
+When comparing LCU's equity to assets we can validate our success in 2020 by continuing to maintain our capital position well above our regulatory and LCU targets.
+LCU's assets experienced significant growth at 10.35% which outpaced our equity growth at 6.92%.
+LCU's still strong equity position allowed LCU to pay patronage of \$100,000 to members on February 24, 2021 (2020 - \$175,000).
 This patronage represents members' participation in LCU's success through a bonus on deposit interest and a rebate on loan interest.
 The payment also serves as a thank you to members for their continued support and loyalty.